 Captain Jones of the Carson Sheriff’s Station offers snapshot of accomplishments in 2022.
 Captain Damon Jones presented general statistics of the Carson Sheriff station and the city's crime rate for the year 2022.
 Overall, crime as a whole has increased in the City by 7%, mainly due to a rise in aggravated assaults' which the Captain had to touch on at a previous council meeting earlier in the year.
 But deputies have been working hard throughout the year to keep the City safe and Captain Jones let the council and the public know that they appreciate working in Carson.
 “We as a station are very grateful to stand alongside the council and the residents," said Jones, "we are looking forward in 2023 to servicing this great City.”
 The sheriff station has been very busy throughout 2022 as shown by these key highlights:

-Nearly 13,000 reports were made.
+Wrote nearly 13,000 reports.
 Captain Jones reminded the public that these reports are key to giving teeth throughout the rest of the judicial process.

 City of Carson Crime Rates in 2022 compared to 2021: